shreyaganguly/netsailor/README.md

 - Allowing port scanning for UDP ports as well
 - Give an option to disable DNS lookup
-- Add more interesting customization liek idle timeout etc.
+- Add more interesting customization like idle timeout etc.